Field Artillery Branch

-The Field Artillery Branch of the United States Army is part the "Maneuver, Fires and Effects" (MFE) classification, in accordance with current organizational doctrine.
+The Field Artillery Branch of the United States Army is part of the "Maneuver, Fires and Effects" (MFE) classification, in accordance with current organizational doctrine.

 Historical background

 The U.S. Army Field Artillery branch traces its origins to 17 November 1775 when the Continental Congress, unanimously elected Henry Knox "Colonel of the Regiment of Artillery".
 The regiment formally entered service on 1 January 1776.
 During the 19th century a total of seven Artillery regiments were formed which contained a mixture of "heavy" artillery companies and "light" artillery batteries.
 The light artillery batteries took the role of field artillery although they did not use that designation.
 The seven artillery regiments were designated as regiments of artillery and were not distinguished as being either "coast" or "field" artillery as was the practice in the 20th century.

 In the reorganization of the Army by an act of Congress passed on 2 February 1901, the seven Artillery regiments were reorganized as the Artillery Corps.
 The Corps was also split into 195 battery-sized units (called companies at the time) of Field Artillery and Coast Artillery.
 In 1907, the Artillery Corps was reorganized into the Field Artillery and the Coast Artillery Corps.
 Although presently Field Artillery and Air Defense Artillery are separate branches, both inherit the traditions of the Artillery branch.

 In 1907, the Field Artillery companies of the Artillery Corps were organized into six Field Artillery regiments.
 In 1916, as the United States was preparing for its eventual entry into World War I, these six regiments were supplemented by 15 more Field Artillery regiments.
 During World War I numerous other Field Artillery Regiments were organized in the National Guard and National Army, which were mobilized to supplement the Regular Army.